 He caught up with Roy at the elevator.
 "What can I do for you, pally?"

 "I just wanted to thank you for sticking by Joanne and looking out for her."

 "It's what best friends do."
 Johnny bowed his head down modestly.

 "I hate to think about what the last several days were like for her."

 "I won't lie to you.
-It was hard on her not knowing where you where or what happened to you."
+It was pretty rough on her not knowing where you where or what happened to you."

 Johnny looked down and noticed the furrowed brow on Roy's face.
 "I'll tell you one thing that's for sure; that's one tough gal you have there, Roy."